Nevada car accident law imposes five legal duties on drivers involved in a motor vehicle collision:

 - Pain and suffering in Nevada

-Note that you still may be entitled to money damages even if you were partially at fault for the accident.
-Under Nevada's comparative negligence laws, the defendant in a car crash case is liable as long as the defendant was at least 50% to blame.10
+Note that you still may be entitled to money damages from the at fault driver even if you were partially at fault for the accident.
+Under Nevada’s modified comparative negligence laws, the defendant in a car crash case is liable as long as the defendant was at least 50% to blame.10

 In a Nevada car accident?
 Call us for help…